Florida Virtual School (FLVS) FAQs

 Based on FLVS course registration guidelines for private school students, FLVS Flex students may to take up to six (6) courses at one time.
 Selecting both segments in a two segment course counts as one course.
 Students may request an additional course when at least 50% of an active course has been completed.

 - When will my children be able to start their courses?

-Classrooms are usually assigned within 48 hours of the courses being approved, but it can sometimes take longer if seats are not available.
-Once classrooms are assigned, students can begin their courses.
-You will want to check daily for classroom assignment.
-If you notice an extended delay, please let us know and we will see if we can expedite placement.
+Classrooms are usually assigned within 48 hours of courses being approved, but it can take longer if seats are not available.
+Once classrooms are assigned, students can start their courses.
+You will want to check classroom status regularly.
+If you notice an extended delay, please let us know, and we will see if we can expedite placement.

 - What are the courses like?

 FLVS Flex Elementary and middle school students work with their teachers and with the guidance of their parents.
-Parents are expected to help their students navigate through the course, monitor their students' progress, and ensure their students master course content.
+Parents are expected to help their children navigate through the course, monitor their progress, and ensure they master course content.
 FLVS Flex high school students work independently.
 Sometimes students are required to download (free) software and/or visit external websites to complete assignments.
 Middle and high school courses include live lessons and classmate collaboration assignments.
-Assignments are submitted online, including assessments, so students are on the computer a lot.
+All assignments are submitted online, including assessments, so students are on the computer a lot.
 Periodically, students connect with their teachers on the phone for discussion-based assessments.
 FLVS offers sample high school level lessons and course videos and Elementary level sample lessons and printable worksheets.